drgoodnight/CypherGooseManifesto/README.md

 subjects in a fun and combinatory way by merging the one of most important topics in life "freedom & privacy" with a meme "Geese by Cherniak".

-- 1st step download and inscribe the HTML file containing the `A Cyphergoose's Manifesto` [here](https://github.com/drgoodnight/CypherGooseManifesto/blob/master/manifesto.html)
+- 1st step: download and inscribe the HTML file containing the `A Cyphergoose's Manifesto` [here](https://github.com/drgoodnight/CypherGooseManifesto/blob/master/manifesto.html)
+- 2nd step: it must be inscribed by block 813948
-- 2nd and last step: Enjoy the reading of `A Cyphergoose's Manifesto`
+- 3rd and last step: Enjoy the reading of `A Cyphergoose's Manifesto`

 These can be indexed based on the hash of the HTML file.
 If you want to see if yours is valid run the following command in the terminal with the inscriptionId of your HTML file.